Mistakes to Avoid When Trying to Build Muscle

 On the other hand, be careful not to pick a weight that’s too light.
 When deciding on a weight, I recommend to my clients that they pick a weight that they can pump out the whole set with good form and still feel like, if they had to, they could pump out an additional 2 reps.
 No more, no less.

 If you feel like you have another 10 reps left in the tank after you finish your set, you’re going way too light and you won’t create the stimulus needed to change your muscle.
 Your muscle is going to grow (or shrink) to meet the needs required of it.
 So if you’re lifting challenging, heavy weights (with good form) your muscle will grow over time to adapt to that level of work.

 4. Never shifting the intensity of your workout

 Your body adapts over time to the training stimulus you implement.
-If you’re doing the same workout with the same weight and the same reps/sets every week, you will plateau.
+If you’re doing the same weight sizes, reps, and sets every week, you will plateau.
 I talk more about different techniques for upgrading your training intensity HERE.

 5. Overtraining a muscle